 Gift letter rules for different loan types

 Fannie Mae gift guidelines

 Lenders follow Fannie Mae guidelines to offer conventional loans, the most common type of home loan taken out in the United States.
-Conventional loans have a minimum down payment requirement of 3%, and the entire amount can come from a gift for a single-family residence.
+Conventional loans require a minimum 3% down payment that can come entirely from a gift if you’re buying a single-family residence.